WorkSafeBC Home

 Workers can also submit a complaint for what’s known as a “failure to pay wages.”
 This applies to wages that a worker should have been paid for work that includes:

-• As a member of the joint health and safety committee, including time to attend meetings and educational leave
+• Working as a member of the joint health and safety committee (e.g., time to attend meetings and educational leave)

 • Accompanying a WorkSafeBC prevention officer on a safety inspection

-• A layoff resulting from WorkSafeBC issuing a stop-work order
+• Being laid off as a result of WorkSafeBC issuing a stop-work order

 If a worker is not paid as required by the Workers Compensation Act or Occupational Health and Safety Regulation, they can file a failure to pay wages complaint.